Owen C. Pell ’80, LLD ’11, chair

 She has served on the boards of numerous organizations, including the board of the Binghamton Bearcats Athletic Association, having been a past president.
 She was an advisory board member of Binghamton University’s Decker School of Nursing.

-Bloomer serves in several capacities at Trinity Memorial Church in Binghamton: past first woman warden of vestry, lector and Eucharistic minister, and finance committee and investment committee convener.
+Bloomer serves in several capacities at Trinity Memorial Church in Binghamton, including past first woman warden of vestry, lector and Eucharistic minister, member of the finance committee, and chair of the investment committee.

 Judith Garczynski Fleishman ’90

-Fleishman is a psychologist who has done research on the effects of competition and competence feedback on intrinsic motivation and quality of performance.
-She taught at Adelphi University as an adjunct professor for eight years and is a former consultant for the Westchester Institute for Human Development.
+Fleishman, a psychologist, has researched the effects of competition and competence feedback on intrinsic motivation and quality of performance.
+She was an adjunct professor at Adelphi University for eight years and is a former consultant for the Westchester Institute for Human Development.

 Fleishman graduated from Binghamton University with a Bachelor of Arts in psychology.
 She earned a Master of Arts and doctorate, both in psychology, from Adelphi University.